bremoran/suit-update-management/draft-moran-suit-update-management.md

 # Extension Commands

-The following table defines the semantics of the commands defined in this specification in the same way as {{I-D.ietf-suit-manifest#command-behavior}}.
+The following table defines the semantics of the commands defined in this specification in the same way as {{command-behavior (command-behavior)<I-D.ietf-suit-manifest}} in
+ {{I-D.ietf-suit-manifest}}.

 | Command Name | CDDL Identifier | Semantic of the Operation
 |------|---|----